priya31-prog/flutter_practice/basic_ecommerce_app/README.md

 # make add to cart item page with option to delete item from the list and add extra items

 #In api make already added item as a description only unique item should be added

+#make cart products with quantity that can be removed / added (+1 / -1)

+# replace this addOrDecrement with the loading animation remove circular progress indicator